ghy99/DataVerse/README.md

 >
 > The extensions `audio_view`, `datatables_view`, `image_view`, `text_view`, `video_view` are the current available view types for the resource page.
 >
-> `text_view` currently has some issue where it is not loading my css file changes.
+>> Extension `text_view` currently has a `BUG` where it is not loading my css file changes.
+>> Original `text_view` code is overriding my CSS changes to change the font colour to white.
+Currently the font colour is black so cannot see on screen.

 ### logic Folder <a id="logic"></a>